A Guide To The Child Maintenance Service (CMS)

 The CMS works on the moral basis that both parents are legally responsible for the financial costs of bringing up their children, regardless of the relationship status.
 If you have committed to having children, you should do what you can to ensure they are brought up properly and enjoy the best quality of life you can give them.
 Regardless of if you have separated or not, your children remain your responsibility.

 If you are not fully aware of what the CMS includes, or if you are struggling to obtain child support payments from the other parent, this guide will help!

 What To Do If You Are Owed Child Maintenance

 In most cases, if the separation was amicable there would be no need for CMS involvement – CMS is generally only used if a family agreement cannot be made i.e. both parents cannot sit down together and agree a set fee and arrangement for child support.

 We always advise trying to resolve the issue of child support this way first as it can save a great deal of stress and hassle.
-If you can agree on a monthly sum, and a means of payment then great!
-If CMS is required however and your ex partner is failing to pay or you cannot reach an agreement, there are several measures you can take; please note that if you have a family arrangement then you cannot gain help from the CMS unless the arrangement has totally broken down.
+If you can agree on a monthly sum, and a means of payment then great.
+However, if the CMS is required and your ex partner is failing to pay or you cannot reach an agreement, there are several measures you can take.
+Please note that if you have a family arrangement then you cannot gain help from the CMS unless the arrangement has totally broken down.